haahussain/Life_Expectancy_Predictor_Multiple_Regression/README.md

 ### Cleaning the Data

-We began by removing all the fragmented observations from the dataset.
-We then checked if there was possible linearity between life expectancy and all features.
-When necessary certain features were transformed to achieve a more linear relationship and normal distribution.
+First, all the fragmented observations from the dataset were removed.
+In order to see if the data met the linearity model assumption scatter plots were generated for each predictor with the target variable and assessed.
+When necessary, certain features were transformed to achieve a more linear relationship and normal distribution.

 <img src=Images/before_after_transform.JPG alt="Before and after GDP log transformation historgram" width="450"/>

-Next we assessed the multicollinearity model assumption between the selected predictors by creating a correlation heatmap.
-A multicollinearity threshold was assigned at 0.8 which omitted alcohol consumption and GDP from the initial model.
+Next, the multicollinearity model assumption was assessed between the selected predictors by creating a correlation heat-map.
+A multicollinearity threshold was assigned at 0.8 and variables above the threshold were cut off.

 ![HeatMap](Images/heatmap.png)

-We then proceeded to remove all possible outliers by looking at box-whisker plots and scatter plots.
+After that, all possible cases of outliers were assessed by looking at box-whisker plots and scatter plots.
 Extreme observations that were skewing the data were removed.

 <img src=Images/paired_before_lifestyle.png alt="Scatter Before removing outliers" width="350"/>